-Fig. 7: Qualitative view of Localisation in different modalities.
+Fig. 4: Qualitative view of Localisation in different modalities.

-Instead, a mild ghost factor ( $\epsilon{\rm g} = 3.0$ ) and a harsh one ( $\epsilon{\rm g} =$ (7.0) are shown.
+In terms of the ray-based version of our approach, we use equation 10.
+This means there are no parameters to set.
+Instead, a mild ghost factor ($\epsilon{\rm G}=3.0$) and a harsh one ($\epsilon{\rm G}=7.0$) are shown.

 Since room-level initialisation is an easier problem than global initialisation, the advantages of the range-enabled version of our approach are harder to see compared to stateof-the-art.
 However, it is important to notice how closely the ray-based version of the approach performs to the rest of the scenarios, despite using no depth data.
 Apart from a couple of peaks, we essentially perform at the same level as AMCL.
-This becomes even more noticeable in table I, where it is clear that range-based semantic MCL (using only the labels) outperforms state of the art, while the ray-based $\epsilon{\rm g} = 3.0$ version lags closely behind.
-The reason $\epsilon{\rm g} = 3.0$ performs better than $\epsilon{\rm g} = 7.0$ is because small errors in the pose can cause the robot to "clip" a wall as it goes through the door.
-Since $\epsilon{\rm g} = 3.0$ is more lenient on these scenarios, it is able to outperform the harsher ghost factors.
-We will explore this relationship further in section V-D.
+This becomes even more noticeable in table I, where it is clear that range-based semantic MCL (using only the labels) outperforms state of the art, while the ray-based $\epsilon{\scriptscriptstyle \rm G}=3.0$ version lags closely behind.
+The reason $\epsilon{\scriptscriptstyle \rm G}=3.0$ performs better than $\epsilon{\scriptscriptstyle \rm G}=7.0$ is because small errors in the pose can cause the robot to "clip" a wall as it goes through the door.
+Since $\epsilon{\rm \tiny G}=3.0$ is more lenient on these scenarios, it is able to outperform the harsher ghost factors.
+We will explore this relationship further in section IV-D.

-2) Qualitative Results: In terms of qualitative evaluation, we show both the convergence behaviour and the estimated path.

-The convergence behaviour can be seen in figure 7.
-Here, figure 7a shows how the filter is initialised to roughly correspond to the room the robot is in.
-As the robot starts moving, we can see how AMCL (7b), the range-based version of SeDAR (7c) and the ray-based version (7d) converge.
+2) Qualitative Results: In terms of qualitative evaluation, we show the convergence behaviour and the estimated path.
+The convergence behaviour can be seen in figure 4.
+Here, figure 4a shows how the filter is initialised to roughly correspond to the room the robot is in.
+As the robot starts moving, we can see how AMCL (4b), the range-based version of SeDAR (4c) and the ray-based version (4d) converge.
 Notice that while the ray-based approach has a predictably larger variance on the particles, the filter has successfully localised.
 This can be seen from the fact that the reconstructed Kinect pointcloud is properly aligned with the floorplan.
-It is important to note that although the Kinect pointcloud is present for visualisation in the ray-based method, the depth is not used.
+It is important to note that although the Kinect pointcloud is present for visualisation in the ray-based method, it is not used.

-Fig. 8: Estimated path from room-level initialisations.
+Fig. 5: Estimated path from room-level initialisations.

-The estimated paths can be seen in figure 8, where the red path is the estimated path and green is the ground truth.
-Figure 8a shows the state-of-the-art, which struggles to converge at the beginning of the sequence (marked by a blue circle).
-It can be seen that the range-based approach in figure 8b (combined label and range), converges more quickly and maintains a similar performance to AMCL.
+The estimated paths can be seen in figure 5, where the red path is the estimated path and green is the ground truth.
+Figure 5a shows the state-of-the-art, which struggles to converge at the beginning of the sequence (marked by a blue circle).
+It can be seen that the range-based approach in figure 5b (combined label and range), converges more quickly and maintains a similar performance to AMCL.
 It only slightly deviates from the path at the end of the ambiguous corridor on the left, which also happens to AMCL.
 It can also be seen that the ray-based approach performs very well.
-While it takes longer to converge, as can be seen by the estimated trajectory in figure 8c, it corrects itself and only deviates from the path in areas of large uncertainty (like long corridors).
+While it takes longer to converge, as can be seen by the estimated trajectory in figure 5c, it corrects itself and only deviates from the path in areas of large uncertainty (like long corridors).